Interpreting and Translating Emojis

 Pimp or Being Pimped Out

-Violence / Groups *Disclaimer: These emojis are a part of the Apple IOS 16.4 update and are the best representation of those being used.
-Emojis may vary based on the device.
-Please note that not all emojis will look the same.
-According to the Department of Justice, “Gangs are associations of three or more individuals who adopt a group identity in order to create an atmosphere of fear or intimidation.”
-20 Violence groups will typically be organized by certain identifiers based on ethnicity or political lines, slogans, symbols, or tattoos.
+VIOLENCE/GROUPS As noted, “gangs are associations of three or more individuals who adopt a group identity in order to create an atmosphere of fear or intimidation.”
+28 Violence groups will typically be organized by certain identifiers based on ethnicity or political lines, slogans, symbols, or tattoos.
 Unfortunately, these groups often use violence and intimidation as a tactic to achieve their goals when participating in criminal behavior.
+These groups act in numbers that increase the strength of their reach and allow for further recruitment of people into their group.

 Emoji